 Are you a bookworm?
 Or would you rather prefer reading tweets and social media updates?
 We all indulge in reading for various reasons and from various sources.
 While reading from a digital platform is easy in our chaotic lives, Reading good old printed books can have some great perks.
 Let’s take a look at some of the scientific benefits of reading.

 A love for reading

 The smell of old books can make a book lover dive deep into the pages and stay hooked and entertained for a long period of time.
 Reading can fill your mind with imagination and take you to worlds that you would never see or experience otherwise.
 It can make you think hard and feel emotions that you’ve never felt before.
 Such is the allure of reading.

 Did you know that 83% of US adults read printed books along with e-books?
-Well, whether you love reading classic printed books or their digital versions, there is no denying the fact that reading is the key to self development – mentally, emotionally, physically, and spiritually.
+Well, whether you love reading classic printed books or their digital versions, there is no denying the fact that reading is the key to self-development – mentally, emotionally, physically, and spiritually.

 Scientific benefits of reading

-If you are still wondering about making reading your hobby, then here are 8 science backed reasons for reading more that will make you pick up a book right away:
+If you are still wondering about making reading your hobby, then here are 8 science-backed reasons for reading more that will make you pick up a book right away: